elseagle/blockchain_data_engineering/blockchain/README.md

 # Decentralized Blockchain

 ## About
 This section is divided into 5, where each section matches with given descriptions in the given exercise.
-The following are solution to the exerises according to numbering:
+The following are solution to the exerises according to their numbering:
 1. Nonce Generator
 2. Blockchain Generator
 3. Multithreading